CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

                 </td>
                 <td>
                         <div>Per switch knob to control whether to deploy the attachment</div>
-                        <div>This knob has been deprecated from Ansible NDFC Collection Version 2.1.0 onwards.
+                        <div>This knob has been deprecated from Ansible ND Collection Version 2.1.0 onwards.
 There will not be any functional impact if specified in playbook.</div>
                 </td>
             </tr>
             <tr>